Skip to content

 The practical questions still decide whether this is worth doing.

-What is realistic for a one-person business?
+What is realistic for a one-person business or very small team?

 One workflow, one owner, one KPI loop, and usually no more than three connected systems.
 That is enough to create leverage without creating operational debt.

-What should we automate first?
+What do you actually automate first?

 What should we not automate first?